 Minor Lacrosse Modifications

-REGULATION 14 FEMALE LACROSSE PROGRAM REGULATIONS
+FEMALE LACROSSE PROGRAM REGULATIONS

 1. All Female regulations are in in accordance with APPENDIX H (LC Woman’s Box Rules)